 The death certificate is required before administration of a will can take place.
 Typically you’ll also need a death certificate to cancel bills, bank accounts, utilities and administer other parts of the estate.

-Certificates are delivered by registered post.
 From the time of cremation, we typically advise a wait time of about two to three weeks.
-At times it can take longer if there is a. delay in. processing by the state authority.
+At times it can take longer if there is a delay in processing by the state authority.

 PART 6: CREMATED REMAINS AND ASHES